microsoft/msagljs/website/docs/api.md

 The classes Graph, Node, and Edge extend class Entity.
 Entity has a field parent that is also an Entity.
 This way a Node, and an Edge, have a reference to the Graph they belongs to.
-There is a class Label to facilitate labelled edges.
+Class Label facilitates labelled edges.
 The parent of a Label is the labeled edge.

-Entity has an array of Attributes.
+Importantly, class Entity has an array of Attributes.
 The Attributes keep additional information associated with the graph entities.
 There are geometry attributes, drawing attributes, and some others.
 The geometry attributes are needed to create a layout.
 The drawing attributes are used during rendering.
-The attributes are a convenient mechanism to avoid a duplication of the graph structure.
+By using attributes we avoid a duplication of the graph structure.

-Now we can return to the engine level layout example.
+Now we show how to create a graph in lay it out with @msagl/core.

 ```ts
 //First we create a Graph, the underlying structure to keep your graph.